alexgolec/tda-api/docs/order-builder.rst

 ------------------------------------------

 Before we dive in to creating order specs, let's briefly introduce their structure.
-This section is optional, and if you just want to place common orders, you can skip ahead to the templates below.
-However, ``tda-api`` supports a lot more than just what those templates provide, so if you want to do something that's not supported out-of-the-box, this section will give you some background to help you achieve it.
+This section is optional, although users wanting to use more advanced featured like stop prices and complex options orders will likely want to read it.

 Here is an example of a spec that places a limit order to buy 13 shares of ``MSFT`` for no more than $190.
 This is exactly the order that would be returned